H2xDev/H2xDev/README.md

 # Hello!
 I'm Radik
-I'm a front-end developer based in Batumi, Georgia with 6+ years of experience in developing websites and web applications.
+I'm a full-stack developer based in Batumi, Georgia with 6+ years of experience in developing websites and web applications.
 I specialize in JavaScript/TypeScript and have professional experience working with React and Vue.
 I also have experience with the Canvas API and WebGL.
 I'm interested in game development, art/design, motion design, and music.
 I lead two music projects: [DTTE](https://open.spotify.com/artist/38MmDiW4NOzG5gvulaQqWQ) and [Bireflector](https://open.spotify.com/artist/0xzoclQiYuYRHA7zTaqPR1).

 ## Socials